 Why I’m Outspoken About Endometriosis And My Second Trimester Miscarriage

-When I met my husband Tristan in 2019, it was one of those "double-take, I've found the one" moments.
+When I met my husband Tristan in 2019, it was one of those I've-found-the-one moments.
 I know that sounds so cheesy, but it was.
 From the get-go, marriage and children were 100% in the cards for us.
-I think I even told him my favorite boy's name within the first few weeks.
+I think I even told him my favorite boy's name within the first few weeks of dating.
 And when he didn't flinch, that was that.

 Fast forward to the winter of 2019.
 I was suffering, once again, with abdominal pain and had a cyst burst on one of my ovaries.
 My gynecologist was concerned it could be acting "corrosively" and affecting my egg quality.
 Let me tell you: corrosive is never a word you want to hear when discussing your ovarian health!